Explore potential ways to own Skims stock before and during the Skims IPO. Get access to select pre-IPO startups at Equitybee.

 In contrast, the most disruptive companies are likely to experience higher valuations a decade from now.
 Be selective and patient.

-Where can I find the Skims S-1 Filing?
+Where is the Skims S-1 Filing?

 Skims has yet to release an S-1 filing to the public.
 News of a confidential or public S-1 filing would kick off the IPO process, suggesting the IPO could occur during the following two to six months.